Alice Lowe: Career

 She has also guest starred as Monkey in "The Priest and the Beast" episode of The Mighty Boosh, as Patricia in the "Fifty-Fifty" episode of The IT Crowd, a solicitor in the "Travel Writer" episode of Black Books, Madonna in an episode of Channel 4's Star Stories, and episodes of Little Britain, Come Fly with Me, Ruddy Hell!
 It's Harry and Paul, Beautiful People and This is Jinsy.
 She appeared in the music video for "Bastardo" by Charlotte Hatherley, directed by Edgar Wright.

 Lowe co-wrote and starred in the short film Stiffy, directed by Jacqueline Wright, which premiered at Cannes in 2005 as part of the Kodak Straight 8 competition.
 Her self-penned short film Sticks and Balls was screened at Cannes in 2007.
 In 2010 together with Wright she founded the production company Jackal Films, making a short film each month of that year.

 Lowe appeared in the action comedy film Hot Fuzz, and took a lead role in the 2012 film Sightseers, the third production from director Ben Wheatley.
 Sightseers was written by Lowe with Steve Oram, with additional material by Amy Jump.
 Lowe had a role in the Edgar Wright-directed film The World's End.

 On BBC Radio 4, she has written three series of Alice's Wunderland a dark, surreal comedy.

 In 2016, she made her directorial debut on the critically acclaimed Prevenge, which she directed while pregnant.

 In 2018, Lowe appeared as Dr Haynes in Netflix's first adult-targeted interactive film, Black Mirror: Bandersnatch.

 In February 2021, Lowe's film Timestalker was announced.
 The film will "chronicle one woman's unrequited love across several centuries [...] from 1680s Western Scotland to the apocalyptic 22nd Century."
 Lowe stated that "[t]his film is my homage to the most romantic epics.
 Lavish, lush and overflowing with emotion."
-Filming began in late 2022 and was released October 2024.
+Filming began in late 2022 and it was released October 2024.